About this notice

 Personal data, or personal information, means any information about an individual who can be identified.
 It does not include data where an individual cannot be identified (anonymous data).
 We collect personal information from you in the following ways.

 1.1.
 Form information.
-This is information about you (such as your name, address, email address, ETN and other cryptocurrency wallet addresses, mobile phone number, the route by which you were referred to us, and your alias) and your transactions that you give us when filling in forms or using our services and digital content, whether on our website or elsewhere.
+This is information about you (such as your name, address, email address, ETN and other cryptocurrency wallet addresses, mobile phone number, the route by which you were referred to us, and your alias) and your transactions that you give us when filling in forms or using the services and the digital content, whether on www.electroneum.com, www.anytask.com, (the websites) or elsewhere.
 This could include, for example, forms which you complete to register for our services, place an order, sign-up for a newsletter or enter a competition.

 1.2.
 Content.
-This is information about you which you provide when you post content on our website.
-This may include support desk comments, photographs, videos, blog posts, and other content which you post on our website.
+This is information about you which you provide when you post content on the websites.
+This may include support desk comments, photographs, videos, blog posts, and other content which you post on the websites.

 1.3.
 Emails and records of other contact.
-This is information you provide when you contact us (for example by email, post or SMS) or when you respond to correspondence from us.
-This may include enquiries about our services, follow-up comments or complaints.
+This is information you provide (and/or which we collect) when you interact with us (for example by email, post or SMS) or when you respond to communications from us.
+This may include without limitation enquiries about our services, follow-up comments or complaints.

 1.4.
 Technical information.
-This is information about you which is collected via technical means such as your IP address, cookies, webpage counters and activity while on our website or elsewhere and other analytics and reporting tools.
+This is information about you which is collected via technical means such as your IP address, cookies, webpage counters, email message interactions and activity while on the websites or elsewhere and other analytics and reporting tools.

 1.5.
 Visitor information.
 We collect information about visitors to our premises.
 We may record information on your visit, including the date and time, who you are visiting, your name, employer, contact details and vehicle registration number.
 If you have an accident at our premises, this may include an account of your accident.